Perhaps the most important sales skill for 2025....

 Why is value so important?

-Decisions are delayed – a slow-moving pipeline is one of the major issues we are asked to solve – but even when a prospect would personally like to buy from you, if they can’t articulate the tangible value of your solution to key budget holders, it’s all too easy to kick decisions down the road…
+Delayed Decisions – a slow-moving pipeline is one of the major issues we are asked to solve – but even when a prospect would personally like to buy from you, if they can’t articulate the tangible value of your solution to key budget holders, it’s all too easy to kick decisions down the road…

 What can get in the way?